protocolbuffers/protobuf/docs/upb/design.md

 There are three main ways of loading a MiniTable:

-1.  **From C generated code:** The upb code generator can emit `.upb.c` files that contain the MiniTables as global constant variables.
+1.  **From C generated code:** The upb code generator can emit `.upb_minitable.c` files that contain the MiniTables as global constant variables.
 When the main program links against these, the MiniTable will be placed into `.rodata` (or `.data.rel.ro`) in the binary.
 The MiniTable can then be obtained from a generated function.
-In Blaze/Bazel these files can be generated and linked using the `upb_proto_library()` rule.
+In Blaze/Bazel these files can be generated and linked using the `upb_minitable_proto_library()` rule.
 2.  **From MiniDescriptors:** The user can build MiniDescriptors into MiniTables at runtime.
 MiniDescriptors are a compact upb-specific wire format designed specially for this purpose.
 The user can call `upb_MiniTable_Build()` at